 First Migration North: Spring 2012: She remained with Whooping Crane #10-10 and Sandhill cranes in Lake County, Florida, until beginning spring migration on February 13—the very day that ICF tracker Eva's team was hoping to capture #2 to attach a tracking band.
 She was last positively identified at the Hiwassee WR in Tennessee on Feb.
 16; however, one unidentified JUVENILE was seen and photographed with sandhill cranes in Barren County, Kentucky, on Feb.
 18th," reported Eva.
 "I'm guessing that this crane was probably her, but the only thing we can really be sure of is that the bird still has a brown head (juvenile)."
 Good news came on March 26: 2-11 was confirmed in Adams County, Wisconsin, thanks to her band and an ICF Field Ecology Intern who saw her.
 She is with a couple hundred sandhill cranes and at a location with two other adult Whooping crane pairs [#924 & 42-09 (DAR), and #905 & #733].
 She was still in Adams County in June l.

 Fall 2012: Runaway #2-11 wintered in Floirda.
 She was reported with sandhill cranes in Marion County, Florida, on February 25.

-Spring 2013: She was reported still at her wintering location in Florida on the morning of April 9, according to ICF tracker Eva Szyszkoski.
-No subsequent reports.
+Spring 2013: She was reported still at her wintering location in Florida on the morning of April 9.
+According to ICF tracker Eva Szyszkoski, that's the last sighting of her.